Everything travelers need to know about coronavirus - Local News 8

 Traveler screening procedures

-Vice President Mike Pence said in early March that anyone traveling to the US on flights from Italy and South Korea will receive multiple screenings before arriving in the US.
-Italy is now on lockdown and the March 11 ban on arrivals from Europe applies to Italy as well.
+Foreign nationals who have visited China, Iran and a group of 26 European countries in the past 14 days are barred from entering the US.

-Health screenings are in effect in the US for those traveling from China and Iran.
-American citizens, lawful permanent residents and their family members who have been in China or Iran within the last 14 days require screening at one of 11 designated US airports.
+Ireland and the United Kingdom have been added to that list, effective March 16.

-Foreign nationals who have visited China or Iran in the past 14 days are barred from entering the US.
-Travelers from the 26 European countries included in the new restrictions are also barred from entering.
+The 26 European countries originally listed are in the Schengen Area: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-The US isn’t the only country to put restrictions in place for travelers arriving from heavily impacted areas.
+Many other countries have put restrictions in place for travelers from heavily impacted areas.
 Make sure that your destination has not restricted your arrival before embarking on an international trip.

 Travel advisories